rclone/rclone/docs/content/bisync.md

 # NOTICE: If you make changes to this file you MUST do a --resync run.
 #         Run with --dry-run to see what changes will be made.

-# Dropbox wont sync some files so filter them away here.
+# Dropbox won't sync some files so filter them away here.
 # See https://help.dropbox.com/installs-integrations/sync-uploads/files-not-syncing
 - .dropbox.attr
 - ~*.tmp